DucAnhPhi/NewsSearchEngine/README.md

 # Background Linking of News Articles

 This repository contains the code for my master thesis *Background Linking of News Articles*.
-That includes (installation) instructions and executable scripts, such that all conducted experiments, methods and results that are presented in my work can be reproduced or built up on.
+This includes (installation) instructions and executable scripts, such that all conducted experiments, methods and results that are presented in my work can be reproduced or built up on.

 - [Abstract](#abstract)
 - [Installation](#installation)